tomstuart/react-workshop/README.md

 To get started:

 * Clone this repo and `cd` into it.
-* Run `npm install`.
+* Run `yarn install`.
-* Run `npm test`.
+* Run `yarn test`.
 You’ll see a lot of pending tests and (hopefully) no failures.
 * Open `lib/fake-react.js` and `lib/fake-react-dom.js` in your editor.
 This is where your reimplementations of React and ReactDOM will live.
 * Open `spec/react.spec.js` in your editor and follow the instructions in the comments there.
-As you enable each test, run `npm test` again to see it fail, then write the necessary code in `lib/fake-react.js` and `lib/fake-react-dom.js` to make it pass.
+As you enable each test, run `yarn test` again to see it fail, then write the necessary code in `lib/fake-react.js` and `lib/fake-react-dom.js` to make it pass.
 * If you get all the way to the end, open `demo.html` in your browser to see a